|Date Modified||April 25, 2022|

 I won’t totally throw out the premise of this being a “vs.” article: I’ll take some time to compare the two head to head.
-But then, I want to discuss the typical setup we recommend for our users interested in logging for their .NET 5 & .NET Core app which is to use both.
+But then, I want to discuss the typical setup we recommend for our users interested in logging for their .NET 6 & .NET Core apps, which is to use both.

 Serilog vs. Microsoft Extensions Logging: Abridged

 Both are competent as loggers for any .NET project.
-If you are already using one or the other for an application, there is no real reason to rush and switch to the other team.
+If you already use one or the other for an application, there is no real reason to rush and switch to the other team.
+If you are building an application from scratch or migrating an application from .NET Framework to .NET Core though, it’s worth learning about both options.

-Microsoft Extensions Logging (MEL) is a clean logging framework that’s considered the default for .NET.
-That doesn’t mean you can’t make .NET projects without it, but doing so will require a conscious effort.
-Its most significant strength is its flexibility (more on what makes it flexible later).
+Microsoft Extensions Logging (MEL) is a clean logging mechanism that’s considered the default for .NET Core.
+That doesn’t mean you can’t make .NET Core projects without it, but doing so requires a conscious effort.
+The truth is though, there are not many projects in which you would use MEL alone.
+It’s designed to work well with others.

 Serilog is the reference example of a Structured Logging system - one that doesn’t just create messages, it easily captures key attributes and data about the context the message happened in.
 While this is possible with MEL via Logging Scopes (and desirable!), Serilog does it automatically as a natural outcome of composing log messages from format strings, a neat trick!